noirello/pyorc/docs/tutorial.rst

 -------

 To write a new ORC file we need to open a binary file-like object and pass to a Writer object with an ORC schema description.
-The schema cna be a typedescription or a simple string ORC schema definition::
+The schema can be a typedescription or a simple string ORC schema definition::

     >>> output = open("./new.orc", "wb")